lingtalfi/SimplePdoWrapper/README.md

 Also, the $wrapper variable represents an instance of the simple pdo wrapper instance.

-It will be initialized using the **\PDO::ERRMODE_WARNING** error mode (or silent mode would have worked too), so that don't have to catch exceptions (which is more verbose and not the point of the examples).
+It will be initialized using the **\PDO::ERRMODE_WARNING** error mode (or silent mode would have worked too), so that I don't have to catch exceptions (which is more verbose and not the point of the examples).

-I will use the mysql version in the examples (MysqlSimplePdoWrapper).
+I will use a mysql dsn in the examples (although it shouldn't make much difference).